elenavanengelenmaslova/elenavanengelenmaslova.github.io/index.markdown

 For details about my projects and expertise, visit my [Portfolio](/portfolio/).

-Outside of work, I enjoy running, yoga, cross-country skiing, and spending time with my two kids.
+Outside of work, I enjoy running, yoga, cross-country skiing, and spending time with my kids & family.